ShadFest Scholarship Application

 Please note that incomplete applications will not be accepted.

 The selection of recipients is made by the scholarship review committee.
-Their decision is based on a portfolio review, a personal statement submitted by the applicant, and the recommendations from the applicant's teacher and guidance counselor as well as on the applicant's presentation during the interview.
-In addition to skill and creative thinking, the committee will consider the candidate's likelihood of finishing a four-year degree and how the applicant intends to represent the Delaware River Towns in the wider world.
+Their decision is based on a portfolio review, a personal statement submitted by the applicant, and the recommendations from the applicant's teacher and guidance counselor as well as on the applicant's presentation during the interview with the committee.
+In addition to skill and creative thinking, the committee will take into account the applicant's demonstrated commitment to their art as well as how the candidate intends to represent the Delaware River Towns in the wider world.
 Faced with two students of equal talent, financial need will be taken into account, and first priority will be given to high school seniors.

-To be considered for the Jim Hamilton Memorial ShadFest Scholarship, you must submit a completed application and be available for an in-person interview.
+To be considered for the Jim Hamilton Memorial ShadFest Scholarship, candidates must submit a completed application and be available for an in-person interview on an assigned day.

 The selection of recipients is made by the scholarship review committee.
-Their decision is based on a portfolio review, a personal statement submitted by the applicant, and the recommendations from the applicant's teacher and guidance counselor as well as on the applicant's presentation during the interview.
-In addition to skill and creative thinking, the committee will consider the candidate's likelihood of finishing a four-year degree and how the applicant intends to represent the Delaware River Towns in the wider world.
+Their decision is based on a portfolio review, a personal statement submitted by the applicant, and the recommendations from the applicant's teacher and guidance counselor as well as on the applicant's presentation during the interview with the committee.
+In addition to skill and creative thinking, the committee will take into account the applicant's demonstrated commitment to their art as well as how the candidate intends to represent the Delaware River Towns in the wider world.
 Faced with two students of equal talent, financial need will be taken into account, and first priority will be given to high school seniors.

-To be considered for the Jim Hamilton Memorial ShadFest Scholarship, you must submit a completed application and be available for an in-person interview.
+To be considered for the Jim Hamilton Memorial ShadFest Scholarship, candidates must submit a completed application and be available for an in-person interview on an assigned day.

 Please prepare the following before filling out the ShadFest Scholarship application form.

 - The portfolio of works must contain at least 5 and no more than 10 examples of your work - please see specifics below.
-Portfolios will be judged on potential, accomplishment, attitude, and intent.
-Digital portfolios are strongly preferred, but visual artists are encouraged to bring representative pieces to the interview.
+Portfolios will be judged on skill and creative thinking.
+Digital portfolios are required, but applicants are encouraged to bring original art to the interview or give a short performance of no more than 3 minutes for the review committee.

 - Visual artists: please upload 10 images.
 The images should be submitted as jpegs saved at 72 dpi and a minimum of 800 x 800 pixels.